kabasset/FewChallenger/README.md

 Unfortunately, we did not find a suitable library and therefore had to implement one: [Splider](https://github.com/kabasset/Splider).

-With respect to the original code, the use of Splider instead of GSL divides computation time by around 40.
 Many optimization are still to be implemented in Splider.